pboling/sanitize_email/README.md

 ## Testing Email from a Hot Production Server

 If you install this gem on a production server (which I don't always do), you can load up script/console and override the to/cc/bcc on all emails for the duration of your console session.
 This allows you to poke and prod a live production instance, and route all email to your own inbox for inspection.
 The best part is that this can all be accomplished without changing a single line of your application code.

+## Monitoring all email sent by server to a backup account

+You may want to add a BCC automatically (e.g. to account-history@my-company.com) to every email sent by your system, for customer service purposes, and this gem allows that.
+Note that this may not be a good idea for all systems, for many reasons, e.g security!

 ## Using with a test suite as an alternative to the heavy email_spec